stcorp/procsim/README.md

   - `type` : string, mandatory.
 Specifies the product type.
 Procsim contains 'product generators' for many product types.
 Use the command `procsim -i` to get a list with supported product types.

   - `size` : number, optional.
 Specifies the size of the product's 'data' file(s) in MB.
 In case of products with multiple binary files, `size` specifies the total size, divided over the separate files.
-If not set, minimal sized files are produced (a few bytes).
+If not set or set to zero, an empty file is generated.

   - `enable` : boolean, optional.
 When set to false, a warning is logged and this output product is not generated.
 Default is true.